How to Teach English in Cambodia

-Notes from an English Teacher in Cambodia
+Notes from an English Teacher

 Even though I have never taught native English speaking children, it seems that the basics of teaching are universal, with the same demands of planning, grading, and banging your head against the wall.
 Along with these requirements, as a LanguageCorps ESL teacher abroad, you have an entire culture to decipher.

 To keep myself organized—and sane—I turn to the ever faithful “to-do” list.
 These are basics for every teacher, but with a Cambodian twist.

 Stay organized.
 If there is one thing I have learned it is to be one step ahead of the kids.
 Some days it takes the entire class time to understand the concept of my: other days the lesson lasts 10 minutes because they already know the days of the week.

 I like to have a general outline of my week, including:

 - an activity i.e. coloring, movie, and puzzles

 - learning games, review games, and fun games